Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 What Happens When Your Student Loans Go to Collections?

 When a borrower stops making payments on student loans for a period of time, they could end up in default.
-And in some cases, lenders may send loans that are in default onto collections.
+And in some cases, lenders may send defaulted loans onto collections.

-Before we dive in, it’s important for you to know that this is an incredibly complex topic.
-We’re going to try to break it down the best we can, but full disclosure: this info is general in nature and does not take into account your specific objectives, financial situation, and needs; it should not be considered advice.
-SoFi’s just trying to be real with you and recommend that you speak to a professional about your unique situation.
+Before we dive in, it’s important for you to know this is an incredibly complex topic.
+We’re going to try to break it down the best we can, but full disclosure: The information we’re sharing here is general in nature and does not take into account your specific objectives, financial situation, and needs; it should not be considered advice.
+SoFi recommends you speak to a professional about your unique situation so you can make sure you make the right decision for your circumstances.

 How Student Loans End up in Collections